mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 + Social factors (e.g., strikes)
 + Terrorist and cyber attacks

-When disruptions are frequent, then you your simulator will most likely already factor those.
+When disruptions are frequent, then your simulator will most likely already factor those.
 When disruptions are rare, estimating the likelihood of X disruptions occurring at Y assets over a given time period requires careful analysis.
 A three step approach to help model disruptions is as follows:

 1. **Determine the strength of correlations.** Gather data on past extreme events (e.g., weather) and one-hot encoded disruptions.
 Measure the correlation strength across variables (e.g., location, time of year, temperature) when extreme events and associated patterns occur.
 2. **Estimate confidence interval.** If the occurrences of disruption is sufficiently large, compute the 95% percentile to estimate the probability of bad event given condition across variables.
 If there are too few occurrences, apply the rule of three to compute the 95% confidence interval.